Scotland: The Story So Far

-The same approach used at Falkirk Council has been mirrored with East Ayrshire Council and the Liquidlogic team has been on site for discovery sessions and workshops.
+The same approach used at Falkirk Council has been mirrored with East Ayrshire Council and the Liquidlogic team has been on-site for discovery sessions and workshops.
 Feedback from users indicates that system highlights include:

-Flexible design of forms and custom elements - currently East Ayrshire navigates back to a person’s ‘front page’ to make any changes.
+The flexible design of forms and custom elements - currently East Ayrshire navigates back to a person’s ‘front page’ to make any changes.
 With Liquidlogic, users are able to do that within a form

 Visibility of information and tasks – saving navigation time and ensuring that the ‘bigger picture’ is provided to users which supports good decisions